kul-group/Kulkarni-Group-Handbook-v2/Account_Setup.md

 - XSEDE: fill out form on [this page](https://portal.xsede.org/?p_p_id=58&p_p_lifecycle=0&p_p_state=maximized&p_p_mode=view&saveLastPath=0&_58_struts_action=%2Flogin%2Fcreate_account)

-- HPC1:  set up vpn too, but only once you have a mac.
+- HPC1 and HPC2: Ask a group member how to do this.
+Set up the vpn too, but only once you have a mac.

 ##### Non-Essential

-- Mendeley (add your assigned box folder to sync list)
+- [Zotero](https://www.zotero.org/) or [Mendeley](https://www.mendeley.com/?interaction_required=true): for reference management
-- Github: Create an account and have a group member add you to a repo you are working on
+- [Github](https://github.com/): Create an account and have a group member add you to a repo you are working on
+- [PyCharm](https://www.jetbrains.com/pycharm/): Nice IDE for python. makes it easy to use Github too.
+Using your student email will give you access to the professional version.